alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/RobotCleaner-v1.md

 | Access     | read-only                                                      |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = false       |

-It lists the values of cycle phase identifiers which are supported by the appliance.
-It is used to know in advance and which are the values that the **CyclePhaseId** can assume.
+It lists the values of cycle phases which are supported by the appliance.
+It is used to know in advance and which are the values that the **CyclePhase** can assume.

-The elements of the array belongs to the **standard phase id** and **vendor-defined phase id** ranges.
-In case there can be only element of one of the range.
+The elements of the array belongs to the **standard phase** and **vendor-defined phase** ranges.
-If the array is empty the appliance doesn't communicate the cycle phase identifier value information to the controller.
+If the array is empty the appliance doesn't communicate the cycle phase value information to the controller.

 #### TurboMode